Kenshi Yonezu: Major label debut

 In March 2011, Yonezu and seven other musicians created Balloom, an independent music label for Internet musicians to widen their musical opportunities.
 His first album, Diorama, was released on May 16, 2012.
 It debuted at number 6 and sold over 45,000 copies, becoming the biggest release on the label to date.
 The album was one of the winners of the 5th CD Shop Awards, an award voted on by music store personnel.
 Yonezu became a major label artist under Universal Sigma and debuted in May 2013 with the single "Santa Maria".
 He made the shift in order to work with musicians doing similar things as him.
 On October 28, 2013, Yonezu released his first Vocaloid song in two and a half years, "Donut Hole" (ドーナツホール, Dōnatsu Hōru), using a live band and the vocal Gumi.
 Yonezu released his second album, Yankee, on April 23, 2014, followed by the first concert in his career on June 27.
 His song, "Eine Kleine", was written for Tokyo Metro to be used in its the commercial campaign.

-Yonezu continued to rise in popularity with his albums, Bremen and Bootleg.
-Driven by hit singles: "Uchiage Hanabi", "Loser", "Orion", and "Peace Sign", Bootleg won Album of the Year at the 60th Japan Record Awards.
+Yonezu produced his next two albums, Bremen and Bootleg.
+Driven by hit singles: "Uchiage Hanabi", "Loser/Number Nine", "Orion", and "Peace Sign", Bootleg won Album of the Year at the 60th Japan Record Awards.
 In November 2017, his 22-show "fogbound" tour began.
 On December 31, 2018, Yonezu made his live television debut on the 69th NHK Kōhaku Uta Gassen, an annual year-end extravaganza and one of Japan's most prestigious music programs.
 He performed his 2018 hit "Lemon" live from Tokushima, marking the first time a segment of the Kōhaku Uta Gassen was broadcast from Tokushima Prefecture.
 The songs "Uchiage Hanabi" and "Paprika", both produced by Yonezu, were also performed at the event.
 Yonezu wrote the lyrics for Masaki Suda's song, "Machigaisagashi".
 It won Best Pop Video at the 2019 MTV Video Music Awards Japan.
 When Billboard Japan published its year-end charts, "Uma to Shika" and "Machigaisagashi" ranked fifth and sixth respectively.
 In January 2019, Yonezu embarked on his first arena tour, 16-show "When the Spine Becomes Opal".
 The tour included his first overseas concerts in China and Taiwan.
 Yonezu won the Special Award at the 61st Japan Record Awards held on December 30, and "Paprika" won the Grand Prix.
 Yonezu co-wrote the song "Kite" for Japanese boy band Arashi, which served as the theme song for NHK's coverage of the 2020 Summer Olympics.
 In February 2020, Yonezu cancelled the 20-show "HYPE" tour due to the COVID-19 pandemic.
 On August 7, 2020, he performed during Fortnite's Party Royale, singing songs from his latest album Stray Sheep (2020), which had been released two days prior.
 In December, he became one of five recipients of the Special Achievement Award at the 62nd Japan Record Awards.
 Yonezu released "Daydream" as the theme song for NTV's "News Zero" in January 2021, and "Pale Blue" as the theme song for the TBS drama "Rikokatsu" in April.